 I don’t know about you, but these child-rearing tactics sound pretty modern to me.
 In fact, that last one, about the toys, could be switched out for ‘electronic devices’.

 What about the messages of “Rosamund and the Purple Jar”?
-There’s a nasty flip-side to all of this ‘let her make her bed and lie in it’, but it’s not limited to didactic tales from the 1700s.
-Many contemporary girl characters in middle grade fiction are punished for their choice of pretty accoutrements.
-The sexism of this is offset somewhat by the fact that the main, viewpoint character is generally a feisty girl these days.
+There’s a nasty flip-side to all of this ‘let her make her bed and lie in it’.
+But it’s not limited to didactic tales from the 1700s.
+Many contemporary girl characters in middle grade fiction are also punished for their choice of pretty accoutrements over functional objects.
+Storytellers attempt to offset the sexism of this by writing feisty girls.
 But I have already written extensively about that.

-Some commentators have read “Rosamund and the Purple Jar” as a tale about menstruation (even before the widespread use of menstrual cups).
-I feel this is a stretch.
-Rosamund is only seven years old.
-But if this is about menstruation, what is said, exactly?
-I can only guess it’s this: Don’t be too quick to grow into pretty ladies, little girls, because the reality of womanhood will disappoint.
+But if this story is about menstruation, what does it say, exactly?
+I guess it’s this: Don’t be too quick to grow into pretty ladies, little girls, because the reality of womanhood will disappoint.
 Womanhood is all about wearing a mask.
 Underneath, we’re all just ordinary.
 We are all debased, leaky vessels who make meaty humans, underneath those pretty clothes, those jewels, those cosmetics.

 “Rosamund and the Purple Jar” as a parable about capitalist consumerism is perhaps more obvious.

 New Zealand social worker and poet Ursula Bethell wrote a poem called “By the River Ashley” (1950).

 (Well we understood the experience of Rosamund and her Purple Jar!)